ewdurbin/sentry-datadog-helpers/README.md

 agent configuration on the system.
 If found, the `tags` key is loaded, and sent along with all events to the Sentry server.

+Additionally, a metric `sentry.exception_captured` is incremented in datadog's statsd.

 Requires `datadog` and a `dd-agent` configuration in a standard location on the host the client is running from.